f5devcentral/f5-agility-labs-iam/docs/class3/module1/lab02.rst

    |image21|

 9. There are couple of ways to find Group/Resources to add to the Visual Policy Editor.
 This first method we’ll use the search feature.
 In the search box, type the word variable to search for “Variable Assign” resource.
-We will create a variable assign to retrieve the application uri into the per-request path.
+We will create a variable to retrieve the application uri into the per-request path.

 10. Click on **Variable Assign** to select the resource, and click **Add Item**